 Do you really want to give everything you have to the government and get little to nothing in return?
 If some individual or a potential employer came to you proposing this same kind of business arraignment you would probably tell him where to stick it!
 I know I would!
 I’d rather just pay my fair share of taxes and call that good.
 Paying taxes is a better deal over a 501(c)(3) – by far.

-Since I am not a CPA or a tax attorney, don’t take this general article as sound legal advice concerning your own unique needs and situation.
+Since the author of this article is not a CPA or a tax attorney, don’t take this general article as sound legal advice concerning your own unique needs and situation.
 But for God’s sake make sure you have a skilled attorney go over your 501(c)(3) corporation nonprofit tax exemption paperwork with a fine tooth comb BEFORE you sign it.
 Better safe than sorry, especially when God's children are involved.

-This is a very important subject that every Christian believer should be exposed to.
+This is a very important subject that every Christian believer should consider carefully.

 Like tax exempt tithing, most donors do not realize that charitable deductions are a major red flag for IRS audits if the amount exceeds 10% of there gross income.
-And of course, going this route they will require receipts from the receiver denoting such... and who gets receipts from their church for cash tithes and gifts?
-Can you say “Disallowed Exemption”?
+And of course, going this route they will require receipts from the receiver denoting such.
+Who among us gets receipts from their church for cash tithes and gifts?
+In the case of an audit, no receipt = “Disallowed Exemption”.

 Furthermore, unless the tithe exceeds their standard deduction, and/or the donor does not fill out a Schedule A Form along with the 1040, then tax exemption is a moot point to the giver; meaning they can’t claim it as a deduction anyway!

-Once again, I am not a CPA or an attorney.
-I am not dispensing legal advice just telling you what I know as one US citizen to another who faithfully does his taxes every year researching and using every law available to his own advantage.
+Once again, we are not a CPA or an attorney.
+We are not dispensing legal advice, just just telling you what we know as one US citizen to another who faithfully does his taxes every year researching and using every law available to his own advantage.

-I suggest you consult with a knowledgeable tax professional concerning your own unique situation in these matters before you file your taxes again and most certainly before you sign away your church on the dotted line for tax exempt status.
+We suggest you consult with a knowledgeable tax professional concerning your own unique situation in these matters before you file your taxes again and most certainly before you sign away your church on the dotted line for 501(c)3 tax exempt status.

-A lot of good hearted Christians do not fully understand the laws of the land that they are charged to live by..... and the legal financial issues thereof.
-Just food for thought,
+A lot of good hearted Christians do not fully understand the laws of the land that they are charged to live by.
+And then fall victim to the legal financial issues thereof.
+Just food for thought.

 God bless you!